Ouranosinc/cookiecutter-pypackage/{{cookiecutter.project_slug}}/CONTRIBUTING.rst

     # To generate the html and open it in your browser
     $ make docs
-    # To uniquely generate the html
+    # To only generate the html
     $ make autodoc
     $ make -C docs html
     # To simply test that the docs pass build checks